They shut down nuclear plants and returned to coal: the lesson learned

 The technical dilemma: intermittent renewables vs. stable baseload ⚡

-The energy transition requires baseload power sources, something nuclear provides with high availability.
+The energy transition requires baseload power sources, something that nuclear provides with high availability.
 By retiring these plants without massive energy storage (grid-scale batteries), the grid becomes dependent on gas or coal to cover peaks.
-Battery technology is advancing, but it still does not replace the constant output of a 1 GW nuclear reactor running 24/7.
+Battery technology is advancing, but it still does not replace the constant output of a 1 GW nuclear reactor operating 24/7.